skippyr/chinatown/README.md

 Note: this theme uses your terminal emulator's colors, so they may look different in your setup.

+In the prompt, you will find:

+- If your last command has failed, as the dragon will spit fire.
+- If you have sourced a virtual environment, its base name.
+- Your current directory with parent directories abbreviated by their initials.
+- If inside a Git repository, the active branch and the latest tag.

 ## Installation
 ### Dependencies
 The following dependencies must be installed to install and run this theme.